 Do Journalists Help Investors Analyze Firms' Earnings News?

-I examine whether the market’s reaction to firms’ earnings news varies with analysis (or editorial content) produced by financial journalists.
-A series of natural experiments at The Wall Street Journal (WSJ) shows that WSJ articles increase trading volume and improve price discovery at earnings announcements.
-The effects are stronger when an article contains more original analysis and less content reproduced from the firm’s press release.
-This evidence refines inferences from prior studies that find media dissemination, but not analysis, makes the market’s earnings response more efficient.
-Instead, my paper suggests media analysis also enhances investors’ trading decisions by improving their understanding of the implications of firms’ earnings news.
-In other words, journalists’ analysis efforts provide value to readers, which helps explain the continued production of costly earnings-related analysis amid increasing pressure from low-cost information sources.
+I examine whether the market’s reaction to firms’ earnings news varies with analysis (i.e., editorial content) produced by financial journalists.
+A series of restructuring events at The Wall Street Journal (WSJ) suggests that WSJ articles improve price discovery and increase trading volume at S&P 500 earnings announcements.
+The estimated effects are stronger when an article contains more original analysis and less content reproduced from the firm’s press release.
+This evidence improves on inferences from prior studies that find media dissemination, but not analysis, makes the market’s earnings response more efficient.
+Instead, my paper suggests media analysis also enhances investors’ trading decisions by increasing their understanding of earnings news, albeit for a limited set of large firms.
+In other words, journalists’ analysis efforts provide value to readers, which helps explain the continued production of costly earnings-related analysis amid increasing competition from low-cost information sources.

-Keywords: financial journalism, volume, returns, price discovery, earnings
+Keywords: business journalism, media, price discovery, volume, returns, earnings

 JEL Classification: M40, M41, G10, G11, G12, G14, G20